Area Attractions ~ Asheville Area ~ Blue Ridge Mountains

 Cultural and Creative

 Flat Rock Playhouse is the State Theatre of North Carolina.
 It is located in the quaint village of Flat Rock (next door to the Carl Sandburg Home National Historic Site).
 What began as a few weeks of summer performances in 1940 is now an eleven month season of shows including concerts, Broadway musicals, comedies and dramas.
 The barn-like appearance of the main stage facility is reminiscent of Flat Rock Playhouse’s summer stock beginnings, but today it houses state of the art lighting and sound systems, and electronic stages.
 The auditorium seats 506 patrons in air-conditioned comfort.
 There is reserved seating for patrons with special needs and assistive listening devices are available at no additional charge.
-In 2011, Flat Rock Playhouse’s new downtown Hendersonville theatre “Playhouse Downtown” with seating for 250 opened at 125 South Main Street – just steps away from downtown restaurants, bars and retail establishments.
+Flat Rock Playhouse’s, second location, “Playhouse Downtown” with seating for 250 is at 125 South Main Street with other shows and concerts– just steps away from downtown restaurants, bars and retail establishments.

 Museums and Displays

 Hendersonville’s settler and Cherokee past is displayed at the County Heritage Museum.
 Crack a Geode and take it home at the Mineral and Lapidary Museum.
 Visit Connemara, Carl Sandburg’s home and farm where he has spent the last part of his poetic life, and visit nearby St. John in the Wilderness Episcopal Church, where many well-known members of declaration of independence and southern aristocracy have family plots in its churchyard.

 Of course, no trip to Western North Carolina is complete without visiting the Biltmore House, the largest privately owned home in America.
 In Asheville, stop at the Blue Ridge Parkway Heritage Center, and the Folk Art Center, the most popular attraction on the Blue Ridge Parkway.